JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8021 days**.

-And here is a just a random fact -  **A crocodile can run up to a speed of 11 miles per hour**.
+And here is a just a random fact -  **The best selling game in history for coin-operated machines is Pac-Man**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)